San Diego State Aztecs football: Aztec Bowl (1935–1966)

 After the University relocated from University Heights to its current location in 1931, accommodations were made on the new campus for a football stadium to be constructed beginning in 1933.
 The Aztecs played their home games in the on-campus Aztec Bowl during the 30-year period between 1936 and 1966.
 At the time of its completion in 1936, Aztec Bowl could accommodate 7,500 fans and was the only state college stadium in California.
 The stadium's capacity was later expanded to a seating capacity of 12,592 fans in 1948.
 Given the growth of the college and its fan base, the Aztecs found themselves in need of a larger venue, but the previously proposed expansion to 45,000 seats was delayed until 1966.
 During this final year in Aztec Bowl, the Aztecs won their first of three consecutive "small college" (Division II) National Championships.
-About 80% of Aztec Bowl was covered up (rather than demolished) in 1996 to make way for Viejas Arena at Aztec Bowl (formerly named Cox Arena), current home of the San Diego State Aztecs men's basketball and women's basketball teams.
+About 80% of Aztec Bowl was covered up (rather than demolished) in 1996 to make way for Viejas Arena (formerly named Cox Arena), current home of the San Diego State Aztecs men's basketball and women's basketball teams.
 Formerly listed on the National Register of Historic Places, a portion of Aztec Bowl remains visible on the north side of Viejas Arena.